BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

+qb-list
+	- should show default value where none exists for jail/VM

+qb-i3-launch
+	- It should have a monitoring time for qb-autostart to finish

-Generalization of the VMs implementation (for fbsd vms)
+VMs implementation
-	- other dataset script
-		- change hostname
-		- configure network
+	zusr dataset, script internal, in /vmusr
-		- symlink files
+		- hostname ; configure network ; symlink files ;
 		- User profiles (if any) stored here
-		- possible you'll need early script (for symlinks) and later script (network, etc)
-		- Probably changing the swap space?
-	- 0vms will always gateway, like 0rootjails, for updates

-NOTE: The "net-firewall" switches solution is
-	if [ ${_class_of_gateway##*VM} ] and also maybe _class_of_client

-	- chk_isqubsd_ipv4
-	- define_ipv4_convention
-	- discover_open_ipv4
-	- qb-edit
-		- rc.conf changes (no longer use rc.conf if IP is static
-		- Add check when assigning app or disp CLASS, that it doesnt have a zfs origin

-2. jailmap
-	- Add a generic parameter that tacks on any "-s 99:0 <options>"

-3. Scripts that should integrate VMs
+Scripts that should integrate VMs
-	- qb-edit (now needs "add" function for multiple taps at least), qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
+	- qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
-	- qb-edit really should be an eval command like in get_jail_parameter ... for ex: eval chk_valid_param _q VALUE
-	- Add new variables to [-h] for: qb-start , stop, cmd,
+	- Beef up [-h] for at least: qb-start , stop, cmd,

-4. New scripts
+New scripts
 	qb-pci
 		- summary of PCI devices relevant to user
 		- USB, NIC, maybe others
 		- Show what was is currently passthrough'd

 # CLEANUP STUFF

-quBSD.conf
-	- Remove entirely.
-Maybe qb-edit option to change?
-Will need on installer as well

 USBVM
 	- Auto-install various useful mounting stuff for common devices